aldebaran/qibuild/doc/source/relnotes.rst

 Every configuration file used by qiBuild is now in XML.

 ``QI_WORK_TREE/.qi/qibuild.cfg`` is deprecated, use ``QI_WORK_TREE/.qi/qibuild.xml``
-intead.
+and ``~/.config/qi/qibuild.xml`` instead.

 ``<project>/qibuild.manifest`` is deprecated, use ``<project>/qiproject.xml>`` instead.

-Note that conversion is done by qiBuild on the fly, but the XML file is only written if it does not exist.
+Note that conversion is done by qiBuild on the fly, but the XML file are only written if they do not exist.

 qidoc